plishman/Catholic-Lectionary-on-ESP8266/README.md

 </p>
 <h4>FTP Server Notes</h4>
 <ul>
   <li>The FTP Server only runs when the USB power is plugged in, along with the Web Server and Flash OTA update service.
-It will continue to wait for a connection for up to ten minutes, before returning to the Mass reading.</li>
+It will continue to wait for a connection for up to ten minutes before returning to the Mass reading.</li>
   <li>If there are active transfers going on when the usual 10 minute timeout period expires, the FTP Server will delay the Mass reading and continue to run until the client disconnects.</li>
   <li>The username and password for the FTP server is <code>Lectionary</code>.</li>
   <li>The FTP Server has a short login timeout, so is best used with automated FTP clients such as FileZilla, which pre-store the login credentials and transmit them to the server immediately upon connection.</li>